South and Vale Community Safety Partnership (CSP)

 Community safety working group

-The CSP is a strategic group however the working group for the partnership is the Joint Agency Tasking and Co-ordination (JATAC) group.
-JATAC brings together a wide range of agencies working in South and Vale to tackle community safety problems that can’t be resolved locally due to their complexity, scale etc. This is done through a monthly meeting attended by organisations including the police, Fire and Rescue, the district council, Vale of White Horse District Council, Environment Agency and housing associations.
+The CSP is a strategic group however the working group for the partnership is the Joint Tasking Meeting (JTM).
+JTM brings together a wide range of agencies working in South and Vale to tackle community safety problems that can’t be resolved locally due to their complexity, scale etc. This is done through a monthly meeting attended by organisations including the police, Fire and Rescue, the district council, Vale of White Horse District Council, NHS Oxfordshire, Turning Point and housing associations.

 Information is shared and actions are agreed to jointly tackle the issues brought forward by attendees.
 There is also a small amount of funding available to help deliver the actions.

-For more information about the South and Vale Community Safety Partnership or JATAC, please contact us.
+For more information about the South and Vale Community Safety Partnership or JTM, please contact us.